SNUPEL/2025_BRP_RL/README.md

 #### 3.2  Graph reinforcement learning

 ##### 3.2.1 State
-- State composed of unscheduled blocks and transporters
+- State composed of current storage yard and incoming block
-    - **edge attributed graph**: compact and effective representation of block transportation statue
+    - **Storage yard**: Model the grid form into graph structure
-        - nodes representing location which contain current transporter information
+        - nodes representing cells with storaged block duration and weight
-        - edges representing blocks with origin and destination by disjunctive edge
+        - edges representing the adjacent connection between each cell
+    - **Incoming block**: Feature containing of
-    - **Crystal graph convolutional neural network**: graph neural network that suitable for encoding edge attributed graph
+    - **Cardinal Graph Neural Network**: Proposed graph network structure suited for grid form graph

 ##### 3.2.2 Action
-- a combination of the vessel and quay-wall (machine assignment and job sequencing)
-    - **candidate vessels**
-        - newly launched vessels from the docks
-        - vessels returning from sea trials
-        - vessels waiting at sea owing to the shortage of quay-walls
+- Decide the placement location of incoming block
-        - vessels that need to be reallocated due to interruption
-    - **candidate quay walls**
-        - empty quay walls
-        - occupied quay walls with preemption allowed
+    - **Policy computation**
+        - Encoded graph using graph neural network
+        - Compute each cell value with softmax normalization

 ##### 3.2.3 Reward
 - minimization of the total cost in the post-stage outfitting process
 - a sum of three cost-related rewards
     - **penalty cost**: the penalty cost for the delay in the delivery of vessels
-    - **moving cost**: the cost of moving the vessels
-    - **loss cost**: the additional processing cost

 <br>

 ##### 3.2.4 Network Structure
 <img src="figure/Placement network.png"/>
 - **Representation module**
     - Two types of latent representation are extracted from the heterogeneous graphs and auxiliary matrix, respectively
     - For heterogeneous graphs, the embedding vectors of nodes are generated using the relational information between nodes